typestack/class-validator/README.md

 }
 ```

 Also you can provide a function, that returns a message.
-This way allows to create more granular messages:
+This allows you to create more granular messages:

 ```typescript
 import {MinLength, MaxLength, ValidationArguments} from "class-validator";